baumrock/RockFrontend/docs/template-engines/readme.md

 echo $rockfrontend->render('sections/header.latte');
 ```

-### Translatable Strings in Latte Files
+### Translatable Strings

-Since version 2.24.0 RockFrontend supports translatable strings in LATTE files!! 😎🥳
+Since version 2.24.0 RockFrontend supports translatable strings in latte files!! 😎🥳

-You just need to make sure that `latte` files are enabled in PW's translation system.
+You just need to make sure that latte files are enabled in PW's translation system.
 RockFrontend can do that for you if you have RockMigrations installed and check the checkbox:

 <img src=translations.png class=blur>